Sinevia/php-library-registry/README.md

 The Registry provides a safe implementation of an a registry store for variables, that can be used anywhere in the app.

-Its a safe alternative of the $GLOBALS variable.
+It is a safe alternative of the $GLOBALS variable.

 ## Background ##